ohlo222/BAE305-Sp19-Lab3/README.md

 ------Insert Table of Results-----
 ------Insert TinkerCAD------
 # Discussion
+From an overall standpoint, the values that were simulated on PartSim were very close to the actual measured values.
+This showed that the errors could be caused by human error and that the circuits were properly built.

 - Q1: In your lab report show currents entering and leaving a node using equations.
 (Ex: I5 = I6 + I7).

+- Node 1
+  - I1 = I2 + I4 + I5

+Simulated: 2.633mA = 0.944mA + 0.662mA + 1.026mA
+Actual:

+- Node 2
+  - I5 = I6 + I7

+ Simulated: 1.026mA = 1.015mA + 0.009299mA
+ Actual:

 - Q2: Which branches have the same voltage?
 Which do not?
+When looking at the voltage across branches R2 and R3 is the same voltage as R4.
+As well as, R6 is equal to R7 and R8.
 - Q3: Why is there a difference in the voltage in some branches?

 - Q4: What is the sensor resistance (R1) when the sensor reads 3.63V?